-Archbishop Sentamu Academy are an affiliate of Career Academies UK.
+Archbishop Sentamu Academy are an affiliate of Career Ready.
 We decided to take this approach with the Business Studies course as we felt is was a fantastic opportunity for our students.
 By working with businesses to develop the students knowledge and experiences has allowed them to bring their learning to life and make it relevant.

 Partners in Business (PIB)